bvlaicu/home-assistant-addons/rtlamr/README.md

 The `meter_ids` option defines the comma-separated list of meter ids to be processed

-Optional.
-If not provided, all found meters will be processed
+If missing or empty, all found meters will be processed

 ## MQTT Data